pyReef-model/pyReefCore/INPUT.md

 # pyReefCore

 **pyReefCore** is a 1D model which simulates evolution of mixed carbonate-siliciclastic system under environmental forcing conditions (_e.g._ sea-level, water flow, siliciclastic input).
 The carbonate production model simulates the logistic growth and interaction among species based on **Generalized Lotka-Volterra** equations.
-The environmental forces are converted to factors and combined into one single environmental value to model the evolution of species.
+The environmental forces are converted to factors and combined into one single environmental value to model the evolution of communities.
 The interaction among species is quantified using a _community matrix_ that captures the beneficial or detrimental effects of the presence of each species on the other.

 ## Generalized Lotka-Volterra model